Zalexanninev15/PFT2/README.md

 **Status: 6 The handle is invalid**
 Failure to work with COM port.
 You should again transfer the smartphone to EDL mode.

 *In short, there is a 97% chance that you can fix any problem by re-switching your smartphone to the EDL firmware mode.
-Another 3% - problems with drivers (for the COM port), "corrupted" dumps for firmware, brick, gaps in the path, missing files.*
+Another 3% - problems with drivers (for the COM port), "corrupted" dumps for firmware, brick, gaps in the path, missing files.
+Also, don't forget that PFT2 doesn't support spaces in file paths (or names with them).*